HewlettPackard/shs-libcxi/man/cxi_service.7.md

 limited number of HW "pools".
 There are 16 LE pools and 4 TLE pools.
 This means only 16 services can be created that reserve LEs, and only 4 services can be created that reserve TLEs.

+2.1.5 **Exclusive CP**

+The exclusive_cp bit disables sharing of Communication Profiles (CP).
+Exclusive CP is not allowed if "restricted_vnis" bit is set in the CXI service descriptor.

 2.2 **Fail info** - _cxi_fail_info_